ibproduct/ib-postman-tool-generator/CONFIGURATION.md

    - The server will default to "prod" if the setting is missing or invalid

 5. Response example issues
-   - Verify `includeResponses` is set to true when using `responseId`
+    - Ensure both requestId and exampleId are valid when using `ib_api_get_response_details`
-   - Check that the response example ID exists for the request
+    - Use `ib_api_list_response_examples` first to get valid example IDs
-   - Consider using `ib_api_list_response_examples` first to get valid IDs
+    - Check that the example exists for the specified request

 ## Updating Configuration